 Tax law: area of practice

-How recession-proof is tax law?
+How will Brexit affect tax law?

 Types of law practised by tax lawyers